Undeveloped/api/domain_transaction_engine/v1/domain_pool.md

 For example, if you are using `curl` you can authorize your request like this:

-    $ curl -H "Authorization: Token <your_token>" https://dan.com/dp/v1/demand/exact/{domain_name}
+    $ curl -H "Authorization: Token <your_token>" https://dan.com/api/integrator/v1/dp/demand/exact/{domain_name}

 If you don't provide an auth token, or your auth token is incorrect, you will receive a `401 Unauthorized` http response code.

 ### Exact match
-Here’s how you retrieve an exact match from the Domain Pool.
+Here’s how you retrieve an exact match domain when there’s a match:

 ```
-post /dp/v1/demand/exact/<domain_name>
+post /api/integrator/v1/dp/demand/exact/<domain_name>
 ```

 Currently we have three possible options from exact match queries.
 Domains with a price will return a so called called buy now (BUY_NOW) price, domains where the buyer can only make an offer (MAKE_OFFER) returns no price and finally domains that might be for sale (MAYBE_FOR_SALE) will also be classified as such to identify they are registered but unused.
+The last option is great when you want to offer our buyer brokerage service directly from your search.
+This service will be expanded soon with a fixed revenue share model.

 **Buy now domains**
 ```